taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 ### Managing files in the file repository

 The file repository provides an overview of the files stored in your account.

+{{< c8y-admon-req >}}
+ROLES & PERMISSIONS:
+- To view the files in the files repository: global role "readers" or "admins"
+- To manage files in the files repository (upload, download, and delete): global role "admins"
+{{< /c8y-admon-req >}}

 Click **Files repository** in the **Management** menu to see a list of files.